google/WebFundamentals/src/content/en/tools/workbox/guides/using-plugins.md

   the request when the next sync event is triggered.

 * [`workbox.broadcastUpdate.Plugin`](../reference-docs/latest/workbox.broadcastUpdate.Plugin):
-  Whenever a cache is updated dispatch, a message on a Broadcast Channel or via `postMessage()`.
+  Whenever a cache is updated, dispatch a message on a Broadcast Channel or via `postMessage()`.

 * [`workbox.cacheableResponse.Plugin`](../reference-docs/latest/workbox.cacheableResponse.Plugin):
-  Only cache cache requests that meet a certain criteria.
+  Only cache requests that meet a certain criteria.

 * [`workbox.expiration.Plugin`](../reference-docs/latest/workbox.expiration.Plugin):
   Manage the number and maximum age of items in the cache.

 * [`workbox.rangeRequests.Plugin`](../reference-docs/latest/workbox.rangeRequests.Plugin):
-  Respond to requests that include a `Range:` header, with partial content from a cache.
+  Respond to requests that include a `Range:` header with partial content from a cache.

 You can use these plugins with a Workbox strategy by adding an instance to